Kayaking

 Tuross Lake estuary covers a large area with many islands [mostly

-a superb opportunity for kayakers to enjoy the Broadwater, the
+It offers a superb opportunity for kayakers to enjoy the Broadwater,

 areas and / or coffee and meals beside the water at boatshed